There are a lot of vending machines selling all sorts of things in Japan.

 The first “modern” vending machine was made by Percival Everitt in England in 1883.

-It was made to give out postcards, but later it was changed to sell cigarettes and other small things.
+It was originally designed to give out postcards, but later, it was changed to sell cigarettes and other small items.

 In Japan, vending machines started to show up in the early 1900s.

-Today, vending machines in Japan are high-tech machines that take cash, credit cards, and even QR codes as forms of payment.
+Today, vending machines in Japan are high-tech machines that accept cash, credit cards, and QR codes as payment.

-Some machines even let you place your order from your phone and have the goods brought right to you.
+Some machines even let you place your order from your phone and bring the goods right to you.

 Why do so Many People in Japan Use Vending Machines?